Be smart and selective when flushing things down the drain.

 Did you know?

-- The Alberta Capital Region Wastewater Commission operates the fourth largest treatment facility in Alberta serving over 200,000 residents in 13 municipalities of the Capital Region.
+- Arrow Utilities (formerly the Alberta Capital Region Wastewater Commission) operates the fourth largest treatment facility in Alberta serving over 200,000 residents in 13 municipalities of the Capital Region.

 - Each household in the region generates about 350 litres of wastewater per person per day to be treated at our plant.
 In 2009, we treated over 27 billion litres of wastewater.